We need volunteers – join us and make a real difference to our community

 Interview clients to explore and assess their situation.
 Identify and communicate relevant information and options the client may have to help them find a way forward.
 Assist with Research & Campaigns work

-We are recruiting a Research and Campaigns trustee to join our board of trustees.
+We are recruiting a Marketing trustee to join our board of trustees.
 You can find more information here

 Administration